 It was the spring of 2008 when the city of love – Paris beckoned me with its charms as I set out to plan a holiday for myself.
-Folks around were me aghast that I would spend so much on airfare and not visit few more countries in Europe.
+Folks around were aghast that I would spend so much on airfare and not visit a few more countries in Europe.
 But I was stuck on visiting only Paris and planned 8 days in the city which at the end of the trip I felt had been too little.
-I photographed so many gorgeous places while in Paris, clicked pictures of Paris France streets to soak it all in.
-So presenting beautiful Postcard Pictures Paris for your inspiration.
+I photographed so many gorgeous places while in Paris, and clicked pictures of Paris’s France streets to soak it all in.
+So, presenting beautiful Postcard Pictures Paris for your inspiration.

-My funda of a trip to anyplace is to peruse it in every color and aspect; not merely touch the highlighted touristic spots.
-So my plan was to walk along the Seine river, laze in the many garden spots, sip coffee/house wine on the street side cafes and simply watch the Parisian cityscape while daydreaming.
-I treat my holidays as lazy days and not tasks that have fixed agenda with a start to finish time.
+My funda of a trip to any place is to peruse it in every colour and aspect; not merely touch the highlighted tourist spots.
+So, my plan was to walk along the Seine River, laze in the many garden spots, sip coffee/house wine on the street side cafes and watch the Parisian cityscape while daydreaming.
+I treat my holidays as lazy days and not tasks that have a fixed agenda with a start-to-finish time.

 Postcard Pictures Paris